 characteristics of the double bass. at last picking up the bow

 playing lyrical phrases while the ensemble is playing

 harmonics (with tremolo) at the end.
 (Since all the strings are

 detuned, hopefully the natural harmonics also sound unique).

 The ensemble reacts to what the Double Bass plays.
-The ensemble consists of
+The ensemble

-which flies into the ensemble from the
+distorted harmonic series which flies into the ensemble from the